BuddyForms/BuddyForms/readme.txt

 * --> Add new general settings page to create default Agreement templates and form footer terms text and terms page link option.
 * --> Added a new shortcode "GDPR Export and Erase Form" [buddyforms_gpdr].
 A form to add GDPR Personal Data Export and Erase request forms to your site
 * --> Added support for the Personal data exporter
-* --> Fixing how the plugin get the user data with a new way to disable it.
+* --> Fixed how the plugin get the user data with a new way to disable it.
 * --> Added argument validation to take in count the wp core key and the field types matching.
 * --> Refactoring how the user meta is saved.
 Now all is in the same place.

 * Featured Image
 * Created a new uploader.
 Its now possible to upload featured images for unregistered logged off users.

-* Adding a link "create new entry" if the submission list is empty.
+* Added a link "create new entry" if the submission list is empty.
-* Fixing the form slug to get the form messages.
+* Fixed the form slug to get the form messages.
 Cleaning and refactoring the code.
-* Adding a code to show the related tabs in base of the form type select in the templates
+* Added a code to show the related tabs in base of the form type select in the templates
-* Adding a filter to disable save usermeta data 'buddyforms_not_save_usermeta'.
+* Added a filter to disable save usermeta data 'buddyforms_not_save_usermeta'.
 * Make sure tinyMCE exist otherwise it is braking the ajax.
-* Fixing the submit with ajax option for the form.
+* Fixed the submit with ajax option for the form.
-* Adding function to map the existing fields to override the meta use in wp core instead of duplicate it.
+* Added function to map the existing fields to override the meta use in wp core instead of duplicate it.
 * Calling the new functions in the user-meta.php file, this is a new centralice way to get and write the user data.
 * Changing the loader priority of the user-meta.php file to use the new function in the frontend
 * Avoid send the notification id if the status is the same